 Open Coding.
-In contrast, when investigators approach qualitative data without predetermined or preconceived ideas about categories and themes present in participants' responses, they engage in open coding (an inductive process).
-This is the foundation of the qualitative approach called grounded theory.
+In contrast, when investigators approach qualitative data without pre-determined or pre-conceived ideas about categories and themes present in participants' responses, they engage in open coding (an inductive process).
+This is the foundation of the qualitative approach you learned about called grounded theory.
 Open coding was defined by Rubin and Babbie (2013) as: